LOFT + MANOR

 needs cleaning.
 That will help your surface cleaning vendor build a budget for your

-upholstery cleaning program. - Maintain accountability with good quality, date-stamped records and checklists of all
+3. Maintain accountability with good quality, date-stamped records and checklists of all

 care, cleaning and maintenance activity.
 This helps to avoid missing an important step in